anantnema/CalFood/README.md

 # CalFood
-It will identify the food and gives you the calorie of the food item in KCal/100g
+It will identify the food using CLARIFAI api and gives you the calorie of the food item in KCal/100g

 ## Usage